e-loughlin/inner-world/To Do + Goals.md

 Reminders:
 - You are loveable.
 This is an extraordinary effort you're doing because you're trying to heal.
 This work is an act of love to yourself and to the people in your life who love you.
 It's an act of kindness, love, and gratitude for life itself.
-It can be extremely hard to face hard truths
+It can be extremely hard to face hard truths about yourself, and your past.
+Doing so with love, not shame, is the answer.
+- Everything that has happened, everything that you've ever done, has come from a part that was trying to help, heal, or protect you, even if it was ob

 - [ ] Complete the Autobiography (rough life timeline)